 The world was a blur.
 Each person on their own track, like trains.
 Watching it all was Edward, like a derailed car sitting unnoticed in a bustling station.
 Through it all, the wind continued to roar, blowing sharp needles into faces, especially Edward's.
 He tugged on the sides of his worn out jacket, sinking down a little lower.
 He watched feet.
 All day.
 Everyday.
 He saw the dress shoes of millionaires, the six-inch heels of their wives, the sneakers of yoga instructors, the sparkly flats of little princesses, and the shoes of spoiled puppies.
 After years of sitting on the side of almost every sidewalk in the city, Edward had found the best observation deck.
-He sat on a small ledge, leaning against the short black fence of a glorious church.
-It had a e Susqueh times.
+He sat on a small ledge, leaning against the short tightened their children's jackets and soaring steeple, ivy covered sides, and intricate stained-glass windows.
+He liked to imagine that he was on a real observation deck.
+Perhaps at the top of the Willis Tower, on the real ledge, the one he had dreamed of standing on so many times.
 He imagined how the city would look, seeing the tops of buildings instead of the bottoms of feet.
 He imagined what life would be like as one of those whom he so closely watched each and every day.
 No, he didn't imagine, he remembered.

 Edward had not always been homeless, in and out of shelters, and without family.
 He spent his first years in a loving home with two caring parents and a younger sister.
 They were by no means wealthy, but they had everything they needed to be happy.
 Edward was on track to go to college, when his father lost his job.
 Falling into a deep depression, his father took to alcohol.
 Soon after, Edward's mother left, "looking for the she deserved," husband and took Edward's sweet sister with her.

-(Continued on page 23: Windy) (Continued from page 21: honey) The conversation moves on to another topic after a few short moments, but the shame still sticks there, thick and heavy.
-I realize I've found another reason I don't fit in here.
-I don't bring Indian food to school again for years and years. ii.
+(Continued on 23: Windy)